stellar/slingshot/zkvm/docs/zkvm-spec.md

 That said, for contracts created from another contract, the contract ID is determined locally by the parent contract’s ID.

 ### Do we need qty/flavor introspection ops?
 Previously, we thought we needed them to reblind the received value.
 However, we normally use `borrow` instead of placing some bounds on a received value.
-If we only ever mix all values and borrow necessary payments, we may reconsider if we expose these variables at all.
+If we only ever mix all values and borrow necessary payments, we do not need to expose these variables at all.

 ### Open questions
 None at the moment.